msilvprog7/js-game-engine/README.md

 Authors: Michael Snider, Kyle Bibler

+## Lab 4

+Same controls as Lab 3, but this time you need to hit up until you collide with the coin.

 ## Lab 3

 Use the arrow keys to move (left, right, up), P to pause